ONSdigital/dp-cantabular-metadata-extractor-api/devstack/cant-recipe-service-auth-florence.md

 (But note the auth used by florence is changing some point around late Sept. in "sec-auth" work.
 It's hoped this auth method survives the change!)

+Install by running `make` in this directory and cd to the stack root directory.

 Use the script like

 `./cant-recipe-service-auth-florence.sh -id TSXXX`